Learning Task-Specific Strategies for Accelerated MRI: Ablation Studies

 \subsection{Effectiveness of co-design}

 \lblsec{ablation_codesign}

 We evaluate the effectiveness of two aspects of co-design used in the proposed framework: learnable subsampling and task-specific training.
-In \reftab{ablation_codesign}, we compare four variants of the proposed method that have neither, one, and both aspects of co-design, respectively.
-The meanings of having or not having each aspect are summarized as follows: \begin{itemize} \item Learnable subsampling (column 2) \begin{itemize}[label={},leftmargin=*] \item \xmark \, \textit{(Poisson-disc)}: use a Poisson-disc subsampling pattern that is randomly generated and then fixed \item \cmark: learn the subsampling pattern from data \end{itemize} \item Task-specific training (column 3) \begin{itemize}[label={},leftmargin=*] \item \xmark: separately optimize retriever and predictor \item \cmark: jointly optimize retriever and predictor \end{itemize} \end{itemize} To eliminate the effect of different network architectures, all four variants have the same retriever (E2E-VarNet) and predictor (U-Net for segmentation and ResNet for classification) architectures.
-Overall, we find both aspects of co-design are beneficial.
+In \reftab{ablation_codesign}, we compare four variants of the proposed method that have neither, one, or both aspects of co-design.
+The meanings of having or not having each aspect are summarized as follows: \begin{itemize} \item Learnable subsampling (column 2) \begin{itemize}[label={},leftmargin=*] \item \xmark \, \textit{(Poisson-disc)}: use a Poisson-disc subsampling pattern that is randomly generated and then fixed \item \cmark: learn the subsampling pattern from data \end{itemize} \item Task-specific training (column 3) \begin{itemize}[label={},leftmargin=*] \item \xmark: separately optimize retriever and predictor \item \cmark: jointly optimize retriever and predictor \end{itemize} \end{itemize} To eliminate the effect of different network architectures, all four variants have exactly the same architectures.
+Overall, we find both aspects of co-design beneficial.
 For the task of reconstructing meniscus tear ROIs, learning the subsampling pattern is particularly helpful.
 Task-specific training, on the other hand, is more important for the knee segmentation task.
 Highlighted in cyan, the last row is the full-fledged version of \tackle, which achieves the best performance for all considered scenarios with both aspects of co-design.